DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 **Primitive functions** are the exception as they do not have the aforementioned components.
-They are written in C instead of R and only appear in the base package.
-They are more efficient but behave differently from other functions, so the R Core Team tries not to create new primitive functions.
-The rest of the functions follow the structure outlined above.
+They are written in C instead of R and only appear in the {base} package.
+Because they are written at a lower level, they are more efficient but behave differently from other functions.
+For this reason, the R Core Team rarely introduces new primitive functions, and most functions in R follow the standard structure described earlier.

 ``` r
 sum